thkoch2001/tvlfyi_depot/docs/REVIEWS.md

 1. Be a member of `##tvl`.
 2. Clone the depot locally.
-3. Create a user entry in our LDAP server, in [`contents.ldif`][].
-You create your password hash by using `slappasswd`, which ships in the `openldap` package on most distributions.
+3. Create a user entry in our LDAP server in [tvl-slapd/default.nix][tvl-slapd].
+   You can create your password hash by using `slappasswd`, which ships in the `openldap` package on most distributions.

    On systems with Nix systems you can use `nix-shell -p openldap` to get access to the command.